 If you follow this formula, you can become a filmmaking success in 30 minutes or less, per day.
 Think about it.
 One half-hour per day equates to 3.5 hours per week – or 182 hours a year, which is roughly 4 working weeks.
 What can you do with 4 weeks of solid work?
 Probably a lot.

 The best time to accomplish your filmmaking goals is early in the morning.
 Each night before bed, prep your work area and plan what you hope to accomplish.
 Then get up an hour early and get to work.

 You create your own reality.
 This means you are responsible for sourcing an audience and building a platform for your projects.
 And this reveals the next major challenge.
 How does a filmmaker succeed in this changing business?
 Here are some additional ideas to get you thinking.

 Become an Internet marketer.
 Or team up with someone who is.
 Movies are now accessible everywhere, including computer monitors and mobile devices.
-As a result, you will need to drive targeted Internet traffic to many different points of sale and convert these visitors into a paying audience.
+As a result, you will need to drive targeted Internet traffic and convert these visitors into a paying audience.

 Learn how to run a crowdfunding campaign.
 Running a successful crowdfunding campaign requires social networking, real-world networking and Internet marketing.
 Crowdfunding allows you test your movie concept before you invest time and money into making your movie.
 When your campaign is successful, you can add your supporters to your ever growing mailing list.
 This brings me to my next filmmaking success tactic…